This Roasted Asparagus recipe with Oranges, Feta & Walnuts is a colorful and delicious way to enjoy every spear you can find.

 Instructions

-- Position top oven rack in the middle of the oven, approximately 12-inches under the broiler and turn the broiler on HI.
+- Position top oven rack approximately 6 inches under broiler and turn broiler on high.
 Prepare asparagus by trimming fibrous ends.

 - Arrange asparagus on a rimmed baking sheet so that each spear is touching the pan and separate.
 Drizzle with olive oil and roll asparagus to coat well.
-Season with salt and pepper.
+Sprinkle with salt and pepper.

-- Set asparagus under the broiler for 10 minutes, checking and turning (rolling 1/4 turn) asparagus every few minutes until lightly browned in spots and crisp-tender.
+- Set asparagus under the broiler for 6-8 minutes, checking and turning (rolling 1/4 turn) asparagus every few minutes until lightly browned in spots and crisp tender.
 Cook slightly longer if a softer texture is preferred.

 - Remove from oven and arrange in a single layer on a platter.
-Sprinkle with feta cheese, mandarin orange segments, and sliced walnuts.
+Garnish with any combination of the garnishes preferred.
 Serve immediately.

 Julie says